undergrad-partner-school

 Books and Supplies

 Another important financial factor to take into consideration is the estimated cost of books and supplies for a college or university.
-The cost of books and supplies for full-time students of this school is estimated at about $1,434.
+Most students have to allocate about $1,430 for books and supplies during their time at University of Houston.

 Boarding